 There is both overlap and differences between gyros and kebabs – this recipe is a bit of a blend of the two.
 I call them gyros because that name is more common here.

-Before we get started, be sure to connect with me on Facebook to join in on all the foodie fun and to get word of the latest recipes!
+Before we get started, be sure to connect with The Daring Gourmet on Facebook to join in on all the foodie fun and to get the word on all the latest recipes!

 Okay, let’s get started on that gyros recipe!